Please ensure Javascript is enabled for purposes of website accessibility

 C:\Program Files\Python311

-The appsettings.json file will update to show this:
+The appsettings.json file is updated to the following:

 {